-100 Fun Things To Do in Atlanta with Kids Before They Grow Up
+100 Best Things To Do in Atlanta with Kids Before They Grow Up

-What U.S. city offers kids a chance to see giant pandas, zipline through trees, pick peaches, and walk through a shark tunnel?
-It's Atlanta!
+Atlanta offers kids a chance to see giant pandas, zipline through trees, pick peaches, and walk through a shark tunnel!
 This Southern mecca is home to Coca-Cola, Atlanta Braves, and down-home hospitality, while offering so many kid-friendly activities and fun events.
-Families have plenty to do for a weekend, week, or longer.
+Families have plenty to do for a weekend, a week, or even longer.

-Check out our list of 100 fun things to do in Atlanta with kids before they grow up to find the best museums, indoor play places, festivals, and amusement parks in the area.
-We even have a more-tailored list for parents of toddlers and preschoolers and those of tweens and teens.
-And you can save money on admission tickets at some of these attractions with an Atlanta CityPass!
+Check out our list of 100 fun things to do in Atlanta with kids before they grow up to find the best museums, indoor play places, festivals, and amusement parks in the area!

 Looking for fun stuff to do in Atlanta this coming weekend?
 We've got great weekend events here!